Lebowski89/blog/content/common.md

 ## File Copy

 A simple task to copy files from one directory to another.
-I typically use this to copy files that docker services require from their role folder to the services appdata directory.
-I prefer to template files where and when possible, but sometimes it is better to just straight copy:
+I typically use this to copy files that docker services require from their role folder to the services appdata directory (though, I prefer to template files where and when possible).

+### Common Task

 ```yaml
 - name: Check if file exists